MuhammedBuyukkinaci/My-Linux-Commands/README.md

 shuf -n  1000 README.md > temp_readme.md
 ```

 20) Shell variables and environment variables are different.
 Shell variables are temporary and environment variables are persistent.
-When we defined a shell variable via running `X=1` on terminal, it will disappear after closing terminal window.
+When we define a shell variable via running `X=1` on terminal, it will disappear after closing terminal window.
 It will be printed out on current session but not in the next terminal session.
 X will not be an environment variable.
 If we run a python module having `import os; 'X' in os.environ`, it will return False.

 ```bash